Posted by: Kemmy Law Firm

 Drivers could earn a very decent salary for the work.
 But they may drive 12-hour shifts, day and night, six days a week, on local roads not built or designed to handle this kind of traffic.
 Drivers can be fatigued, distracted, and unfamiliar with road conditions.
 This puts local and oilfield workers at risk.

 Truck accident cases don’t prove themselves, and conditions won’t improve unless people pursue what they deserve when a trucking company or truck driver acts with disregard.
-To get justice and what you need, your case requires evidence, expert testimony, attorneys who know Texas law, and how to make a compelling case to a jury.
+To get justice and what you need, your case requires evidence, expert testimony, professional truck attorneys who know Texas law, and how to make a compelling case to a jury.
 There’s too much at stake in these cases to try to go it alone.

 The Kemmy Law Firm is family-run and has more than 50 years of combined experience representing injured clients.
 We practice in West Texas, Hobbs, New Mexico, Midland-Odessa, and across the Permian Basin.
 Our team handles vehicle accidents involving everything from motorcycles to semi-trucks.